 Red Rock Canyon

 Red Rock Canyon National Conservation Area is Nevada’s first National Conservation Area and is located less than 30 minutes from the Strip.
-This is a must-visit area for climbers as well as hikers with 19 marked hiking trails.
+This is a must-visit area for climbers as well as hikers with 19 marked hiking trails and some of the best hiking within a close proximity to the Strip.
 Ice Box Canyon is a cool, shady hike through a canyon with seasonal waterfalls.
 Calico Tanks Trail is one of the most popular hikes in the area and leads to beautiful views of the Strip after a little bit of scrambling.

 Red Rock Canyon is typically 5-10 degrees cooler than in town, but if you plan to visit during the summer, be prepared to hike at sunrise or sunset because it’s still very hot.
 Most of the trails are fully exposed, so make sure you have adequate sun protection.